I-Lima/I-Lima/README.md

 | Deutsch    | A1              |

 ## What I'm currently learning 📚
-- Native android development with java
+- Test analysis and implementation